aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/transparency-effects/add-transparent-image-to-postscript-ps/_index.md

 ## Step 5: Write Graphics Save and Translate

-Initiate the graphics save operation and translate the document.
-These actions set the stage for adding images to the document.
+Before drawing, we save the current graphics state and translate the origin so that our images appear at the desired location on the page.

 ```csharp
 document.WriteGraphicsSave();
 document.Translate(20, 100);
 ```

+## How to add transparent image to a PostScript document

-## Step 6: Add Opaque RGB Image
+### Step 6: Add Opaque RGB Image

-Create a bitmap from the translucent image file and add it to the document as a usual opaque RGB image.
+First we add the same PNG as a normal opaque image.
+This demonstrates the visual difference when we later apply transparency.

 ```csharp
 using (Bitmap image = new Bitmap(dataDir + "mask1.png"))